mozilla/glam/docs/development.md

 This will build and live reload changes as they're made while developing.

+## Updating Python dependencies

+Python dependencies are maintained in the `requirements.in` file and “compiled” with hashes and dependencies of dependencies in the `requirements.txt`.

+To add a new dependency, add it to the file `requirements.in` and then do `pip-compile`.

+Then, rebuild your Docker environment with `make build`.

+After the image is built successfully, you can restart the Docker image with `make up` and the new dependency should be available.

 ## Code quality

 To automatically benefit from the code quality tools that are included with this